Saturday, July 31, 2010

 Sen. Kerry announced yesterday that he would pay over $500,000 in Massachusetts taxes on his $7 million yacht ($437,500 in state use tax, $70,000 in annual state excise tax): "We’ve reached out to the Massachusetts Department of Revenue and made clear that, whether owed or not, we intend to pay the equivalent taxes as if the boat’s home port were currently in Massachusetts.
 That payment is being made promptly."

-A special treat this summer was spending time with George and Barley Mundstock, who were visiting from Miami (pictured on the right at my favorite SoCal restaurant).
+A special treat this summer was spending time with George and Barley Mundstock, who were visiting from Miami.
 I also enjoyed hosting, for the third summer, my late father's 85-year old girl friend and 60-year old sister.
 I had a blast squiring them around San Diego.
 (I am told that, if this blog thing does not work out and I need a new side gig, I have a bright future as an escort for elderly women.)

 But the highlight for me was spending the final two weeks with my son, who just completed his freshman year of college and a one-month internship serving in several orphanages with Back2Back Ministries in Monterrey, Mexico.
 It was a great two weeks with him in San Diego, getting buff at the local Y (where I met my boyhood idol Bill Walton), taking in the local sites and attractions, seeing movies (good, indifferent, and bad), and attending a wonderful church.
 The capper was my son's eagerness to serve at the local Habit for Humanity, where he logged sixty hours over the two week period (giving me the time to focus on my teaching job, which after all is the reason I am blessed to be in SoCal each summer).